ozasadnyy/zeppelin-grunt/README.md

 ...
 ```

 **Now you are ready for development**.
-There are available next commands:
+Following commands are available:

 1.  `grunt` (by default it runs `grunt serve`) - build and start your site for **development** (with livereload, js uglifing and sass compilation)
 2.  `grunt serve:dist` - build and start your site with **production** configs (this is how it will look online)